Bone Organ Modelling and Regeneration

 - The in vitro and in vivo development of human niches as advanced hematopoietic models

 Our research will allow gaining fundamental knowledge on the mechanisms driving cartilage, bone and bone marrow establishment in a human(ized) setting.
-We also target broad clinical implications running from the repair of bone and cartilage defects to the “on demand” production of human blood cells for transplantation.
+We also target broad clinical implications running from the repair of bone defects to the personalized testing of blood cancer therapeutics.

 (name linked to profile in Lund University research portal)